- Key considerations

 - Related repositories

 Methods of building and packaging Unreal projects that utilise a graphical interface will not work inside containers.
-If you are not already accustomed to building and packaging projects via the command-line then you should take the time to familiarise yourself with this process on a host system before attempting to perform packaging inside Docker containers.
+If you are not already accustomed to building and packaging projects via the command-line then you should take the time to familiarise yourself with this process on a host system before attempting to perform packaging inside a container.

-If you’re building Docker images for deploying packaged projects then you will need to make sure your chosen CI system supports building container images from Dockerfiles.
+If you’re building container images for deploying packaged projects then you will need to make sure your chosen CI system supports building container images from Dockerfiles.

 Using the tools that ship with the Engine